JSaadat01/final_pet_sitter/README.md

 ## Known Issues
 There are a few bugs with the current build of the app:
-* If a user attempts to change their email to another email that already exists in the database, the app will inexplicably delete the account entirely
+* If a user attempts to go to a url equal to an owner_id which is not yet present, the app will fail in Jenkins.
-* Certain errors do not appear on the front end when they should, for example: if the user inputs incorrect login information, they should receive an 'Incorrect Username' or 'Incorrect Password' warning – instead the page merely reloads

 ## Future Improvements
 There are a number of improvements I would like to implement (outside of current bugs):
 * Implementation of the stars and constellation database to allow you to tag these celestial objects in observations